Digging into the Data: Travel Nurse Demographics

 Additionally, an estimated 71.5% of all RNs are married.
 The inverse is true of travelers with only 30% married.

 Travel nursing is part of an overall lifestyle choice that has a strong appeal to a younger demographic that is single and able to be more mobile.
 Traditionally, they are not tied down with a mortgage or have school-aged children.
 This younger generation of workers as a whole seek more flexibility for work-life balance.
 According to Deloitte’s Global Millennial survey, 67% of millennials (individuals born 1981–1996, currently between the ages 26–41) feel that flexibility promotes a better work-life balance.
-In order to attract this demographic into hospital systems for staff positions, healthcare leaders should explore adopting time off programs beyond the standard paid time off.
+In order to attract this demographic into hospital systems for permanent positions, healthcare leaders should explore adopting time off programs beyond the standard paid time off.
 Some creative types of paid and unpaid leave programs that many companies have incorporated for their employees include unlimited time off, mandatory time off to recharge, time off to volunteer for non-profit causes that are important to them or sabbatical programs.

 Many travel nurses, like Kaylee T., a medical-surgical nurse, take time off between assignments to recharge and spend quality time with friends and family.
 Others, like Kathryn L., an ICU nurse, and Ryan S., a behavioral health nurse, volunteer on medical missions.
 Some individuals even decide to take longer periods of time off, like Dallas G., an OR nurse, who takes the summers off to work on an organic farm.